I love coffee, but you know what I hate?

 - Runner Up – Cuisinart Stainless Steel Thermal Coffeemaker With 12 Cup Carafe

-- Luxury Choice – BLACK+DECKER 12-Cup Thermal Coffeemaker
+- Budget Choice – BLACK+DECKER 12-Cup Thermal Coffeemaker

 - Best Insulated French Press – Mueller French Press Double Insulated 310 Stainless Steel Coffee Maker

-- Best Pour Over Choice – Asobu Copper Insulated Pour Over Coffee Maker (32 oz.)
+- Best Pour Over Choice – Asobu Insulated Pour Over Coffee Maker (32 oz.)